 Today is Day 10 of the 31 Days of 10-minute Purging Tips Challenge.
 We’ve been working our way through items in our home, but today we’re going to step outside and take a look at the sports equipment we’ve collected.
-Let’s clear clutter so that we make space for our best life.
+Let’s clear clutter so that we make space for our best life by decluttering sports equipment.

 I’ve found that my family can collect a large amount of sports equipment over a short period of time.
 The challenge with sports equipment is that it was often expensive to purchase and you feel guilty not holding on to it.
 The other challenge is that you hold onto dreams of sometime using the equipment again even though you aren’t using it now.
 Today we’ll look at your collection of sports equipment with new eyes as we spend 10 minutes purging.

 Before we get started, sit down and consider your plans.
 Think about what sports you (and your family members) will really be playing in the next year.
 Consider what equipment you could rent, if you happened to go skiing again in a couple of years, for example.
 Be realistic about what you will do and what you simply wish you might do.
 The space that unused sports equipment is taking up can be used for your current sports activities and storing the equipment instead.

 Clearing Clutter – Tips for Purging Sports Equipment